intel/platform-aware-scheduling/docs/health-metric-example.md

                     values:
                       - violating
 ```
 The line ``telemetry-policy: demo-policy`` links each pod created by the above declared deployment policy to the policy declared above.
 Note that a pod and policy must be in the same namespaces to interact with each other.
-The deployment also contains a resource limit request for telemetry/scheduling.
-This is what causes it to be sent to TAS by the current scheduler.
-The nodeAffinity section is what signals to descheduler to remove the pod from a node.
+The deployment also contains a schedulerName for telemetry/scheduling.
+This is what causes it to be sent to TAS by the current scheduler.The nodeAffinity section is what signals to descheduler to remove the pod from a node.

 On executing this declaration the scheduler extender should produce logs like :
 ```